 Conclusion

-This article aimed to help you quickly get started with sending emails.
+This guide was designed to help you quickly get started with sending emails in Next.js using React Email and the Resend Email API.
 The Resend and React-Email libraries make it so easy to achieve this.
 To learn more about Resend and React-Email read their official documentation.

 🚨 Do you need a Portfolio Website? 🚨